 For the most part, beardies are docile, affectionate creatures, but some can be shy when you’re first getting to know them.
 If your dragon needs time adjusting to your presence, don’t rush things.
 Mealtime is great for bonding, but skittish dragons may need space.
 Try dropping food in their enclosure with a pair of tweezers and talking to them in a calm voice for a few days.
 Make sure you repeat their name often during feeding time.
 Once they’re used to you, feed them a few snacks and pet them gently as they eat.
 The dragon will come to associate being fed with receiving attention.

-When your dragon feels more comfortable with you, the real fun can begin.
+The real fun can begin when your dragon feels more comfortable with you.
 Try hand-feeding your dragon while you talk to them.
 Again, make sure to use their name.
 At this point, they may start looking in your direction when they hear their name, which means they recognize it.
 Success!

-Step 3: Now, it’s time for the real test — will they respond when they’re not in their enclosure?
+Now, it’s time for the real test — will they respond when they’re not in their enclosure?
 Take them out and place them in a favorite spot.
 Cross to the other side of the room and call your dragon by name.
 Most likely, they’ll scamper over to investigate.
 If not, you can dangle a treat from your fingers to lure them over.
-Once they learn to associate coming when you call them with getting a treat, it’s smooth sailing.
+Once they learn to associate coming when you call them with getting a treat, it’s smooth sailing from there.

 Bearded dragons make calm and entertaining pets.
 They’re also one of the most intelligent reptiles around.
 Friendly, good with kids, and relatively low maintenance, you can’t go wrong with a dragon if you want to start keeping reptiles.
 Best of all, you can teach them to come to you on command, potty-train them, and even teach them to walk on a leash.
 You’ll be able to enjoy your dragon’s companionship for roughly 10 years, and if you follow our tips, you’ll be equipped to teach them plenty of tricks during their lifetime.